Innovation is the creation of the new or the re-arranging of the old in a new way.

 Back in Japan, Nakayama had no problem with the decision to create a new studio.
 He knew that the 16-bit generation would either make or break Sega in the home market, and he was willing to pull out all the stops.
 “Nakayama clearly understands that when in Rome, you should do as the Romans do,” Toyoda once remarked.
 “At Sega of America we have autonomy.”
 Though Japan would offer feedback and assessment of the designs coming from the Institute, it would now be SOA’s new president, Tom Kalinske, and Toyoda who would have the final word on a project’s future.
 Everything seemed to be in place, and Cerny’s vision was finally about to come to fruition.

-Naka himself wasn’t done with the Insitute, and while he did leave for a well-deserved break after completing Sonic & Knuckles, he returned a few months later to begin working on a game that would strangely bear no signs of ever being done at the STI: NIGHTS: Into Dreams.
+Naka himself was done with the Institute, and he took a well-deserved break after completing Sonic & Knuckles, returning to Japan a few months later to begin working on a game that would take Sonic Team in a different direction: NIGHTS: Into Dreams.
 During his time off, Naka had become acquainted with the Saturn hardware, and he now felt it was time for Sonic team to move off from its namesake and into new properties, as well as push the Saturn’s 3D capabilities further.
 NIGHTS presented the perfect opportunity for this.
-Sega gave Naka’s group complete freedom in designing and building this new game, and the result was the first 32-bit title created at the STI.
+Sega gave Naka’s group complete freedom in designing and building this new game, and the result was the first 32-bit title created at STI.
 NIGHTS was a hit, though it wasn’t enough to save the Saturn.